Hatton Research Institute Vision

 E. Kenneth Hatton MD

 A staff physician at Good Samaritan Hospital for more than 40 years, E. Kenneth Hatton MD heralded service, quality, and growth in medicine to his colleagues, students, and patients.
-As long-time friend Walt Lunsford (The Walt Lunsford Financial Advisory Group of Raymond James) simply stated, "He loved medicine."
+As long-time friend Walt Lunsford (President, CEO and Managing Partner of 9258 Wealth Management) simply stated, "He loved medicine."
 That love of medicine permeated all of Dr. Hatton's endeavors.
 Known as a quiet, unassuming person, Dr. Hatton nonetheless enacted bold measures to enhance and expand medical research and education in Greater Cincinnati.
 These measures include gifts to Good Samaritan Hospital totaling $2.2 million – part of which, a $1 million charitable remainder trust, represents the largest individual gift in the hospital's history; a family practice lecture series; and an additional trust to secure the future of research and education at Good Samaritan Hospital.
 In honor of this gift, the research and education program was renamed "The E. Kenneth Hatton MD Institute for Research and Education" in 1997.
 In addition, Dr. Hatton established the E. Kenneth and Esther Marie Hatton Foundation to support innovative medical projects across the community.
 Applying the tenets of service, quality, and growth in both medicine and business, Dr. Hatton always used his intellect and intuition, leaving a remarkable imprint on medical research and education in Greater Cincinnati.

 J. Robert Johnson PhD